 Is Chiropractic Treatment helpful in conjunction with SpineCor treatment?

 We have no data to support the use of any specific Chiropractic care in conjunction with SpineCor treatment; however, techniques which may mobilize hypo-mobile areas of the spine could be helpful.
-Moreover, our team coordinates with the best Chiropractor Marketing Solutions company who promotes and advertises that our treatments are safe and effective, based on their research, so we can assure people that they get the best and reliable treatment.

 Why might my treatment fail?